This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Calories per serving (1 cup): 222

-Nuts and Seeds
+Nuts and seeds

 36. Chestnuts

 Roasted chestnuts may be a holiday favorite, but this low-calorie and nutritious nut can be enjoyed at any time of year as part of a healthy diet.
-With 68 calories, 1 gram of protein and 1.5 grams of fiber per ounce, it’s undoubtedly one of the top high-fiber, low-calorie foods that you can add to your diet.
+With 68 calories, 1 gram of protein and nearly 2 grams of fiber per ounce, it’s undoubtedly one of the top high-fiber, low-calorie foods that you can add to your diet.

 Calories per serving (1 oz.): 68

-37. Chia Seeds
+37. Chia seeds

 With tons of fiber and protein packed into every serving, chia seeds are a powerhouse of nutrition.
-Try sprinkling chia seeds to your next cup of yogurt, mixing them into almond milk to make chia seed pudding or tossing them into your smoothie to bump up the health benefits.
+Try sprinkling chia seeds in your next cup of yogurt, mixing them into almond milk to make chia seed pudding or tossing them into your smoothie to bump up the health benefits.

-Calories per serving (1 oz.): 137
+Calories per serving (1 oz.): 138

 38. Cashews